PattyHarris/Bootcamp-Week11-reddit-clone/README.md

 3. Add 2 functions to 'data.js':' getSubreddit()' and 'getPostsFromSubreddit()'.
 Note that in 'getPostsFromSubreddit()' where clause, the Prisma filter on relations is used.
 This could have been done with a where clause subredditName: subreddit - the former was used to introduce another feature.
 4. Add a link from the subreddit page back to the home page in '[subbreddit].js'
 5. Add a link from a post to the subreddit in 'Post.js'.

+## Create the Single Post View

+1. Here we'll see posts and comments.
+The URL here is '/r/<SUBREDDIT NAME>/comments/<UNIQUE POST ID>/'.
+Under the 'r' folder, we'll need a '[subreddit]' and under that, we'll need a 'comments' folder.
+Inside the 'comments' folder, add the '[id].js' file.
+This file will contain the post and subreddit data.
+2. Access the data we need here with a new function in data.js: 'getPost()'.
+3. The end result is that from the home page, the timestamp and title of the post is a link to the post.
+UI here is terrible.....